city41/node-sql-fixtures/README.md

+# No longer supported

+This module is now archived and no longer being updated

 # sql-fixtures

 Easily generate data that gets saved in the database, with foreign key dependencies automatically resolved.
 Ideal for integration tests and generating dummy data.
 Uses [knex](http://knexjs.org) internally.